How to Set Command Output to Variable in Bash [2 Methods]

 EXPLANATION

 This will search for the word “hidden” (case-insensitive and whole word match) in all the .txt files in the current directory.
 It will then print the filenames of the matching files along with the line numbers where the word “hidden” is found.
-Here, slash (\) is used for each new line of command substitution.
+Here, the backslash (\) is used for each new line of command substitution.

 Setting output of multiline command into a variable in BashThe output shows that there is a file named message.txt that contains the word hidden.